-ICC, in partnership with Qatar Chamber of Commerce and Industry, launched the ICC World Trade Agenda to address this deadlock.
-The World Trade Agenda aims to mobilize business to provide a practical and forward-looking trade policy agenda that will contribute to economic growth and job creation.
+ICC, in partnership with Qatar Chamber of Commerce and Industry, launched the ICC World Trade Agenda (WTA) to address the stalemate in multilateral trade negotiations under the World Trade Organization's (WTO) Doha Round.

 WTA was launched in March 2012 at the WTO Headquarters in response to calls from members and from G20 leaders for fresh approaches following a 12-year impasse in multilateral trade negotiations.

 Opportunities for business